MetaGer: Features

 Search queries are relayed to as many as 50 search engines.
+Their main Web results coming from Microsoft Bing, Mojeek and Brave Search.
 The results are filtered, compiled and sorted before being presented to the user.

-Users can select the search engines to query according to their individual choices among other options (such as "check for availability and sort by date").
-Privacy protection is implemented by several features:
+Users can select the search engines to query, according to their individual choices among other options (such as "check for availability and sort by date").
+Users can create personal blacklists to filter out websites.